amiaopensource/av-python-carpentry/_episodes/11-dataanalysis.md

 ~~~
 {: .language-python}

-And let's transcode our set, this time not paying attention to underlying codecs (DV will get bigger, not smaller!):
+And let's transcode our set, this time not paying attention to underlying codecs (DV might get bigger, not smaller!):

 ~~~
 for item in media_list: